dynamicloud/dynamicloud_nodejs_api/README.md

 });
 ```

-#Next, Offset and Count methods
+#Next, Offset and Count functions

-Query object provides a method to walk across the records of a Model.
+Query object provides a function to walk across the records of a Model.
 Imagine a model with a thousand of records, obviously you shouldn't load the whole set of records, you need to find a way to load a sub-set by demand.

-The method to meet this goal is `next`.
-Basically, the next method will increase the offset automatically and will execute the request with the previous conditions.
+The function to meet this goal is `next`.
+Basically, the next function will increase the offset automatically and will execute the request with the previous conditions.
 By default, offset and count will have 0 and 15 respectively.

-**The uses of this method would be as a follow:**
+**The uses of this function would be as follow:**

 ```javascript
 var dc = require('dynamicloud');